mfitrie/mfitrie/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Information Technology at Universiti Teknologi Mara (UITM).
-- 💼 &nbsp; Working as a Web Development at ThunderQuote.
+- 💼 &nbsp; Working as a Junior Web Developer at ThunderQuote.
 - 🌱 &nbsp; Learning more about Full Stack Web Development.

 <h3> 🛠 &nbsp;Tech Stack</h3>